coditori/highly-skilled-job-offers/README.md

 </tbody>
 </table>

+#### Companies that provide Visa Sponsorships
+You can also check this repository: [List of companies offer Visa Sponsorships](https://github.com/shubheksha/companies-sponsoring-visas)

 #### How to find companies that can sponsor a visa?
 In some countries, there is a list of all companies which have the license to sponsor ex-pat workers to meet their business goals.